 Elon Musk gives evidence in 'pedo guy' court battle against British diver

-Elon Musk left court in LA tonight after answering more than four hours of questions.
+Elon Musk left court in LA on Tuesday night after answering more than four hours of questions.

-He’s accused of defaming one of the hero British drivers involved in the daring rescue of a team of young Thai footballers from a flooded cave in 2018.
+The Tesla chief executive is accused of defaming one of the heroic British divers involved in the daring rescue of a team of young Thai footballers from a flooded cave in 2018.

 Musk doesn’t deny he wrote a tweet using the abusive term ‘pedo guy’ after seeing a TV interview given by Vernon Unsworth following the rescue.